SAP-archive/teched2020-DEV164/exercises/ex5/README.md

     displayBlock="true">
 ````

-3. Lets see if your UI5 application is able to show the `sap.m.MessageToast`.
-Therefore switch to the browser tab with the opened application preview.
-Perform a page reload.
-The `sap.m.MessageToast` should be displayed and confirms that your sensor data is loaded successfully.
+3. Let's see if your UI5 application is able to show the `sap.m.MessageToast`!
+Switch to the browser tab with the opened application preview and reload the page.
+The `sap.m.MessageToast` should be displayed to confirm that your sensor data has been loaded successfully.
 <br>![](images/05_03_0010.png)

-## Exercise 5.4 - Create your first Formatter
+## Exercise 5.4 - Create your First Formatter

-Now, your goal is to bring some color to the user interface.
-Based on the actual temperature of the sensor you want to display the icon in the according color.
-Therefore you can use the formatter concept of UI5.
+Your next goal is to bring some color to the user interface.
+You'd like to display the icon in a suitable color which is based on the actual temperature of the sensor.
+To do this, you can use the formatter concept of UI5.

 1. Open `SensorManager/webapp/controller/Sensors.controller.js`.